Are all electric cars automatic – or can EVs have a manual gearbox?

 Do electric cars have a reverse gear?

 Not as such.
 Instead, an electric car has a reverse switch, designed to look like a traditional gear selector.
-Selecting R simply switches the direction that the electric motor (or motors) will spin, enabling you to move backwards.
+Selecting R simply switches the direction that the electric motor (or motors) will spin, enabling you to move the car backwards.

 Some high-performance electric cars, such as the Audi E-tron GT and Porsche Taycan have two-speed gearboxes.
 The first gear is used for acceleration, enabling faster starts from a standstill.
 Then the second gear is designed for high-speed cruising.